 Overall, Berlin is a very safe city.
 But of course, obvious crime that is likely to occur in any other large city also happens here (i.e. pick-pocketing, mugging, bike thievery, etc.).

 While Berlin is an affordable city to live in, the prices of rent have skyrocketed over the past years and are continuing to rise.
-There is a new rental cap law within Berlin city limits in order to manage the inflated costs.
-Therefore make sure to keep up with current events regarding this while searching for your next place to live.
+There is a rental cap law within Berlin city limits, which was introduced in early 2020 to manage the inflated costs.
+Make sure to keep up with current events regarding this law while searching for your next place to live.

 No matter what kind of lifestyle you’re looking for, Berlin absolutely has everything you need.